 How to Make Curry Chicken Satay

-If you are using bamboo skewers, soap them in water for 30 minutes.
+#1 Soak the Skewers - If you are using bamboo skewers, soap them in water for 30 minutes.

-While the skewers are soaking, marinate the chicken in a plastic zip top bag for at least 30 minutes with Saffron Road Thai Red Curry Simmer Sauce.
+#2 Marinate the Chicken - While the skewers are soaking, marinate the chicken in a plastic zip top bag for at least 30 minutes with Saffron Road Thai Red Curry Simmer Sauce.

-Make the peanut sauce while the skewers soak and the chicken marinades.
+#3 Make the Peanut Sauce - Make the peanut sauce while the skewers soak and the chicken marinades.
 To do so, whisk together peanut butter, coconut aminos, brown sugar, lime juice, and ginger in a small bowl — season to taste with salt, pepper, and crushed red pepper flakes.

-Remove chicken from the bag.
+#4 Discard the Marinade - Remove chicken from the bag.
 Discard the remaining marinade.

-Heat a grill or grill pan to medium heat.
+#5 Heat the Grill (or grill pan) and Skewer the Chicken - Heat a grill or grill pan to medium heat.
 Divide the chicken between 8 skewers.

-Grill the chicken for 5 to 6 minutes.
+#6 Cook - Grill the chicken for 5 to 6 minutes.
 Flip.
 Grill for an additional 5 minutes, or until cooked through.

-Serve the chicken with the Peanut Sauce and additional Saffron Road Thai Red Curry Simmer Sauce on the side.
+#7 Serve - Serve the chicken with the Peanut Sauce and additional Saffron Road Thai Red Curry Simmer Sauce on the side.

 Tools Needed to Make this Recipe